Security & Compliance Glossary

 OWASP Top 10

 A regularly updated list of the ten most critical web application security risks, published by the Open Web Application Security Project.
-The 2021 version includes Broken Access Control, Cryptographic Failures, Injection, Insecure Design, and Security Misconfiguration.
-Industry standard for web security awareness.
+Commonly includes risks like Broken Access Control, Cryptographic Failures, Injection, Insecure Design, and Security Misconfiguration.
+Updated periodically and widely used as the industry standard for web security awareness and developer training.

 CVE / Common Vulnerabilities and Exposures